Action démocratique du Québec: 2012 dissolution and merger

 After Deltell took over the leadership, the party recovered from its precarious position, to a solid 18 percent of support in the opinion polls.
 The ADQ recovery was at the expense of the Liberals because of Charest's unpopularity; after that, Charest recovered, but the ADQ benefited from a loss of support for the PQ following the collapse of the Bloc Québécois on the federal stage and internal dissent.

 After former PQ minister François Legault established a new movement called the Coalition pour l'avenir du Québec in February 2011, as an alternative to the sovereignty movement, there were calls for the ADQ to merge with it because of their similar policies.
 Polls suggested the new movement would win a plurality of seats at the next election with 35 percent, with the ADQ taking eight percent if they did not merge.
 On 14 November 2011, Legault officially launched the movement as a new political party under the slightly modified name of Coalition Avenir Québec (CAQ).

 On December 14, 2011, the ADQ announced it had agreed to merge with the CAQ, pending final approval from the party membership.
 On January 21, 2012, the ADQ membership approved the merger of their party with the CAQ, with 70% of the party membership voting to merge.
 The remaining ADQ MNAs, all of which supported the merger, were expected to join the larger CAQ caucus in the National Assembly, increasing the CAQ caucus size to nine members and increasing the pressure on Charest to call an election.
 On 22 January 2012, the results of the mail-in vote were announced, with 70% of ADQ members approving the merger with the CAQ.
 In mid-December, after the parties had agreed in principle to merge, two former ADQ MNAs who had left to sit as independents joined the CAQ.

 The four MNAs where were still members of the ADQ at the party's dissolution–Deltell, Sylvie Roy, Janvier Grondin and Francois Bonnardel–joined the existing five person CAQ caucus which was made up of other former ADQ and PQ MNAs.

 Deltell served as the CAQ's parliamentary leader until Legault returned to the legislature in 2012.

-As of 2025, Bonnardel & Caire are the last parliamentary survivors of the ADQ; Bonnardel was elected in the ADQ's 2007 surge and joined Legault's cabinet when the CAQ won government at the 2018 election, while Picard joined the CAQ in 2011 after two years as an independent.
+As of 2025, Bonnardel & Caire are the last parliamentary survivors of the ADQ; Bonnardel was elected in the ADQ's 2007 surge and joined Legault's cabinet when the CAQ won government at the 2018 election, while Caire joined the CAQ in 2011 after two years as an independent.
+Caire will retire from the National Assembly at the 2026 election.